 Honest, agile, and refreshingly self-assured, Georgia State Line’s unique brand of country-infused melancholy yields music that’s equal parts heartsick and hopeful.

-Fronted by lauded songwriter Georgia Delves, the Melbourne, Australia-based band melds both vintage and contemporary sounds to craft songs steeped in Tennessee sunsets and the scent of softened leather.
+Comprised of some of Melbourne's best; Tom Brooks, Patrick Wilson and Laura Baxter, and fronted by lauded songwriter Georgia Delves, the band melds both vintage and contemporary sounds to craft songs steeped in Tennessee sunsets.
 Delves’ voice is effortlessly colourful, lyrical and textural with a depth and grace to rival even the most revered of talents.

 Touring is deep within the band’s DNA.
 After Delves quit her day job and packed her life into a van shared with bandmate and fellow Melbourne-based musician Patrick Wilson, the duo played extensively along the scrub-lined East coast of Australia before returning to Melbourne with a fresh set of road-warmed elegies scheduled for touring and release in late 2018.

-2017’s Heaven Knows EP, produced and engineered by AJ Bradford, earned Georgia State Line the title of “one of Australia’s best up-and-coming country acts” (Art News Portal).
+2017’s Heaven Knows EP, earned Georgia State Line the title of “one of Australia’s best up-and-coming country acts” (Art News Portal).
 Drawing comparisons with the likes of Linda Ronstadt, title track Heaven Knows captures Delves’ empathic rumination on the bittersweet balancing act of growing up and staying young.
 It highlights her songwriting finesse in a way that puts to rest any assumption that this twenty-something wordsmith is yet to reach the milestones necessary to write songs so complex and meaningful.
 As previous single Older Than I Am suggests, Delves is most certainly wise beyond her years.

 ‘Heaven Knows’ puts Georgia State Line on a pedestal of their own...standing far and wide above the country music niche that surrounds the genre, and it’s cultural context in Australia.